mrecos/R_keras_Unet/README.md

 ## TODO:

+* Need image loader to remove or sample from chips that have no target in them.
+They could be out of the study area or just lacking a thing.
+For rare classes, this could be many/most random tiles. might want to think of better way.
 * somehow split out training image vs val image
   * add stride/padding/offset and train/val split values to config
   * add function to make all possible overlapping tile UL coords